NixOS/cabal2nix/hackage2nix/README.md

 ```

 #### Running Hackage2nix
-This will run hackage2nix and push a commit with the updated `hackage-packages.nix`
+Runs hackage2nix and pushes a commit with the updated `hackage-packages.nix`
 file to your fork of `nixpkgs`.
 ```
 ./update-nixpkgs.sh